absichtbar/css-accessibility-check/README.md

 css-accessibility-check looks for
 empty <a></a> tags that do not have a title, aria-label or aria-labelled-by attribute and marks them with a 3px red border

+## 4. Missing form input labels
+css-accessibility-check looks for
+forms that have <input> that is not type="button" or type="hidden" but does not have <label> or has empty <label>

+It does not check if the form contains labels without for attribute (but contains inputfield inside the label) nor it does check if the for-attribute is connected to an id inside the form.

 ## 5. Empty buttons
 css-accessibility-check looks for:
 buttons that do not contain any text nor image and marks them red and removes icons or text that is rendered by generated content.

 It does not work if a button contains an image or icon inserted between <button> and </button>.

 ## 6. Missing document language
 css-accessibility-check looks for